|

 How

-do I set my browser so I can choose to accept or
+do I set my browser so I can accept or

 reject cookies?